antonioscript/AWS.NET.Lambda/README.md

-# AWS.NET.Lambda
+# Lambda AWS .NET
-.NET application showing the functionality of using AWS lambda
+.NET application showing the functionality of using AWS Lambda

 ## Login CLI
 ``` powersehl